7 Google Analytics Custom Dashboard Examples

 - Visits by continent

-- Cities with the slowest page load time: if this is a problem, use a content delivery network
+- Cities with slowest load times: if this is a problem, use a content delivery network

 5. Mobile Analytics